UofA-CSc-372-Spring-2025/CSc372Spring2025-CourseMaterials/syllabus-csc372-Spring2025.md

 ## Honors Credit

-Students wishing to contract this course for Honors Credit should e-mail me to set up an appointment to discuss the terms of the contact and to sign the Honors Course Contract Request Form.
+Students wishing to contract this course for Honors Credit should e-mail me to set up an appointment to discuss the terms of the contract and to sign the Honors Course Contract Request Form.
 The form is available at [http://www.honors.arizona.edu/honors-contracts](http://www.honors.arizona.edu/honors-contracts)